 As high as the costs are for these programs, it’s not unusual for there to be some “hidden” costs.
 At MIT’s Sloan School of Management, for example, the price tag of $169,000 does not include what the school estimates to be about $20,000 in hotel charges.
 At Duke University’s Fuqua School of Business, students have to tack on to the $148,000 for its global EMBA program an additional $4,000 for a concentration or an extra $6,000 if they want a health sector management certificate.

 Are these expensive business degrees worth it?
-Graduates of EMBA program appear highly satisfied with their experience.
-The highest net promoter score—a metric used to measure customer satisfactoin and loyalty—of any graduate business program is from Executive MBA alumni.
-EMBA programs boast a net promoter score of 59, higher than full-time MBA programs at 52 or week night programs at 48, according to a 2018 study by the Graduate Management Admission Council of 1,102 EMBA alums.
+Graduates of EMBA programs appear highly satisfied with their experience.
+The highest net promoter score—a metric used to measure customer satisfaction and loyalty—of any graduate business program is from Executive MBA alumni.
+EMBA programs boast a net promoter score of 59, higher than full-time MBA programs at 52 or weeknight programs at 48, according to a 2018 study by the Graduate Management Admission Council of 1,102 EMBA alums.

 The study found that 96% of EMBA grads believed their program was personally rewarding, while 89% said the experience was professionally rewarding.
 When it came to ROI, however, just 68% said the program they attended was financially rewarding.
 That compared to 79% of full-time MBA grads.